Atezolizumab Clinical Trials for Mesothelioma

 Different types of tumors and individuals with cancer have cancer cells that may express different types of these checkpoint proteins.

 Atezolizumab inhibits the interaction between immune T-cells and a specific checkpoint protein on cancer cells known as PD-L1.
 It works by binding to PD-L1 and preventing T-cells from binding there.
-In this way, the drug unmasks the cancer cells, and the immune system can recognize they are unhealthy and should be targets for destruction.[5]
+In this way, the drug unmasks the cancer cells, and the immune system can recognize they are unhealthy and should be targeted for destruction.[5]

 Atezolizumab is specific to tumors whose cells express PD-L1.
 Some types of cancers express more of this protein than others, like bladder cancer.